What is customer acquisition?

 You can think of customer acquisition channels as the train tracks that your various strategies travel on to get to your customers.
 They’re how your activations, campaigns, and tactics find your audience.

-Each customer acquisition channel can play host to a range of different strategies, but – given that customer acquisition costs can be expensive – it pays to choose where you spend your resources based on the demographic and behavior of your prospective customers.
+Each customer acquisition channel can play host to a range of different strategies, but – given that customer acquisition costs can be expensive – it pays to choose where you spend your resources based on the demographic and behaviour of your prospective customers.

 The five main customer acquisition channels are: